Gary R. Wade

 An active member of the community, Justice Wade is co-founder and chairman emeritus of the Friends of the Great Smoky Mountains National Park, which, since its founding in 1993, has raised more than $50 million to fund historic preservation, wildlife management, environmental education and more in the Great Smoky Mountains National Park.
 Justice Wade is also a co-founder of Leadership Sevier.

 Justice Wade and his wife, Sandy, have three children: A. Zachary Wade, Katherine Wade, and Elizabeth Wade.
-They are also the proud grandparents of four wonderful grandchildren: Taegen, Claire, Gretchen, and Chaz.
+They are also the proud grandparents of five wonderful grandchildren: Taegen, Claire, Gretchen, Chaz, and Reagan.